Parenting Support for Toddler and Pre-schooler Behaviour.

 Gain clarity and insight into the possible underlying factors relating to your child's behaviours/sleep - often behaviour difficulties go hand in hand with sleepy issues;

 Discuss strategies and approaches with an aim to support emotional wellbeing and resolve, manage and improve behaviors in a respectful and emotionally appropriate way.

 Please note: A review email is sent after the consultation.
 Follow up support through email is not included, however you can arrange further support and follow up calls as appropriate to your specific situation and child's need.
 After assessing your child and the situation fully, I usually suggest if and when further support calls are required.
 In some cases just one consultation is enough to resolve issues, some situations require more support of course.

 Working with Ann

 I do not offer time specific support plans or set timed periods of support.
 This is because I have found families can gain positive outcomes with the consultation and follow up support chat approach.
-This approach is also more flexible in terms of "pacing" the work to meet each unique baby, child's and family needs, and the teasing out potential "layers" of barriers to sleep.
+This approach is also more flexible in terms of "pacing" the work to meet each unique baby, child and family's needs, and the teasing out potential "layers" of barriers to sleep.
 One size does not fit all.